top of page

 Many engineering practices will not design temporary works, and so contractors are asked to deal with this aspect.
 It is this aspect of many projects that gives rise to the potentially catastrophic problems of structural damage and even building collapse.

-Well supported excavations rarely fail and here contiguous piling has been introduced around a site perimeter, a floor slab cast, which additionally braces the piles, and then retainment and props installed.
+Well supported excavations rarely fail and contiguous piling around a site perimeter as free cantilevers, or when the floor slab cast, additionally braces the piles, and then retainment and props installed ready for a concrete pour.

 structural supports for retaining wall